Tokyo, Japan | SPRING QUARTER 2022

 Japan offers a rich environment of arts, culture and history where centuries-old traditions exist in contrast with ultra-modern life-styles.
 Experience Sumo wrestling, Kabuki Theater, ancient castles and temples dating back to the days of the Samurai warriors.
 How about some trendy Tokyo street fashions in the Harajuku district, the latest in high technology, electronics and gadgetry, anime and a city that never sleeps.
 Tokyo has many faces and each neighborhood is unique and has its own distinct character.
 From the elegant Ginza shopping district, historical Asakusa, to the trend-setting Harajuku and Shinjuku wards, the fascination is endless.

 In the town of Hachioji there are many food options, including grocery stores and familiar chains such as Starbucks and Burger King.
-Pizza is widely available or try a French-style pastry shop for delicious baked goods.
+Pizza is widely available, and you may try a French-style pastry shop for delicious baked goods.
 While Japan has the reputation of being expensive, you can make the same inexpensive and everyday food choices that are enjoyed by the local population.
-Small noodle shops offer delicious and very reasonably priced dishes while others offer Tempura, Sushi, and Bento-box lunches.
+Small noodle shops offer delicious and very reasonably priced dishes while others offer tempura, sushi, and bento box lunches.
 Japanese cuisine is healthy and offers a great deal of variety.

 - Two letters of recommendation